jupyterlab/jupyterlab/docs/source/index.rst

 A `computational notebook <https://docs.jupyter.org/en/latest/#what-is-a-notebook>`_ is a shareable document that combines computer code, plain language descriptions, data, rich visualizations like 3D models, charts, graphs and figures, and interactive controls.
-A notebook, along with an editor like **JupyterLab**, provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others.
+A notebook, along with an editor like JupyterLab, provides a fast interactive environment for prototyping and explaining code, exploring and visualizing data, and sharing ideas with others.

-**JupyterLab** is a sibling to other notebook authoring applications under the `Project Jupyter <https://docs.jupyter.org/en/latest/>`_ umbrella, like `Jupyter Notebook <https://jupyterlab.readthedocs.io/en/latest/>`_ and `Jupyter Desktop <https://github.com/jupyterlab/jupyterlab-desktop>`_.
+JupyterLab is a sibling to other notebook authoring applications under the `Project Jupyter <https://docs.jupyter.org/en/latest/>`_ umbrella, like `Jupyter Notebook <https://jupyterlab.readthedocs.io/en/latest/>`_ and `Jupyter Desktop <https://github.com/jupyterlab/jupyterlab-desktop>`_.
 JupyterLab